davidjwiner/davidjwiner.github.io/_posts/2017-05-18-fun-with-the-simpsons.md

 <img class='inline-image' src='/assets/simpsons/viewers_by_season.png'/>
 <p class="caption">Not all viewers were quite so loyal</p>

 * Trying to predict an episode's IMDB score based on how much each character speaks in that episode does not work.
-I was surprised by this result because, honestly, who actually likes Patty and Selma?
+I was surprised by this result because, honestly, who actually likes Krusty the Clown?

 ## Predicting whether lines were Lisa's or Bart's (code and replication data [here](https://github.com/davidjwiner/simpsons_analysis/blob/master/simpsons_analysis.ipynb))